RI-imaging/DryMass/docs/tutorials/t01_ri_bead.rst

 Examine the results
 -------------------
-Let's have a look at *sensor_roi_images.tif* (using Fiji or the built-in Windows image viewer).
+Let's have a look at *sensor_roi_images.tif* (using Fiji or Windows Photo Viewer).
 This is the first image stored in the tif file:

 .. figure:: t01_sensor_roi_image.jpg